A sharp threshold for minimum bounded-depth and bounded-diameter spanning trees and Steiner trees in random networks: Sliced-and-spliced tree

 \section{Sliced-and-spliced tree}

-To construct a small-diameter spanning tree with weight close to $\zeta(3)$, the idea is to take the true (unconstrained) minimum spanning tree (or Steiner tree), break it apart into small subtrees which each still contain many vertices, and then splice the subtrees together using the greedy tree approach from \sref{greedy}.
-The resulting tree is locally the same as the MST, so the weight is about the same, but globally it has been rewired to have much smaller diameter.
+We now show how to construct a small-diameter spanning (or Steiner) tree with weight close to $\zeta(3)$ (or the weight of the unconstrained Steiner tree).
+The idea is to take the true (unconstrained) minimum spanning tree (or Steiner tree), break it apart into small subtrees which each still contain many vertices, and then splice the subtrees together using the greedy tree approach from \sref{greedy}.
+The resulting tree is locally similar to the minimum spanning / Steiner tree, so the weight is about the same, but globally it has been rewired to have much smaller diameter.
+For the slicing part we use the following lemma: \begin{lemma} Any tree with diameter at least $\lfloor\Delta/2\rfloor$ contains a forest on the same vertex set where the components have diameters between $\lfloor\Delta/2\rfloor$ and $\Delta$. \end{lemma}

+Note that the weight of the resulting forest is bounded by the weight of the tree.

+\begin{proof} Any tree with diameter greater than $\Delta$ may be broken up into two trees with diameter at least $\lfloor \Delta/2\rfloor$ by removing the middle edge of some path realizing the diameter.
+This may be iterated as long as there are components with diameter greater than $\Delta$. \end{proof}

+For the splicing part we use the following lemma: \begin{lemma} Suppose we are given a partition of the vertices of the complete graph $K_n$ into clusters of size at least $s$, and a root vertex~$r$.
+Suppose the edges of $K_n$ are given independent $\Exp(1)$ edge weights.
+If $\T$ is the minimal weight tree rooted at $r$ of depth at most $\log_2\log n$ that intersects each cluster of the partition, then $\E[\wt(\T)] = O(1/s)$. \end{lemma}

+\begin{proof} We repeat the greedy-tree construction of \sref{greedy} with some minor modifications.
+We select the optimal level sizes $\ell_0,\dots,\ell_k$ (with $k\leq\lfloor\log\log n\rfloor$) for a spanning tree whose size is the number of clusters of the partition.
+During the construction, we will select a representative vertex from each cluster, and the constructed tree will contain only these representative vertices.
+At step $0$ the partially constructed tree is the given root vertex.
+At the $i$\th step, each cluster which is already connected to the partially constructed tree is connected through its representative vertex, while other clusters do not yet have a representative chosen.
+For each unconnected cluster, the lightest edge from it to a representative vertex in level $i-1$ has weight which is dominated by $\Exp(1/s)$, and we choose the cheapest $\ell_i$ unconnected clusters to connect to level $i-1$.
+Since the greedy tree of depth $\log_2\log (\text{number of clusters})$ has expected weight $O(1)$, it follows that the constructed tree~$\T$ has expected weight $\E[\wt(\T)] = O(1/s)$. \end{proof}

 Recall that the weight of the unconstrained Steiner tree is $(1-o(1))(m-1)/n \log(n/m)$ (w.h.p.\ and in expectation) when $m\ll n$ \cite{BGRS}, and that (using also Frieze's result on spanning trees \cite{Frieze1985}) consequently $\wt(\MST(K_n,m))= \Theta(m/n \log(e n/m))$ for $2\leq m\leq n$.